Orangefish/netstrings/README.md

         b'03:abc,'
     But low-level pack function produces netstrings without leading zeroes.

--   If TCP byte stream terminates unexpectedly, NsStream.read() raises exception.
+-   TCP byte stream termination handled by NsStreamUnexpectedEnd exception.
     For example:
-        receiver got b'3:ab' and TCP connection was closed then NsStreamUnexpectedEnd is raised
+    The exception is raised when receiver gets b'3:ab' and TCP connection is closed.